eahrold/Printer-Portal-Server/docs/OS X Install instructions.md

 ### After all of the files are installed...

-1. open the Server.app
+1. Open the Server.app
-2. go to Websites
+2. Go to Websites.
 3. Open the website you wish to enable it on
-4. in the advanced tab check "PrinterPortal-Server"
+4. In the advanced tab set "Printer-Portal-Server" to enabled.